Steve Hanna

 Steven George Hanna (Birth date: 30 October 1958 in Nassau, Bahamas) is a Bahamian triple jumper who competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.
 He won a silver medal in the long jump at the 1982 Commonwealth Games, and at the same games finished fourth in the triple jump.

-Steven Hanna jumped 56’1 in the CAC Games in Nassau representing his beloved home - The Bahamas.
+Steven Hanna jumped 56’1 in the CAC Games in Nassau representing The Bahamas.

 Mr. Hanna was the 1980 and 1981 NCAA Triple Jump Champion competing for the University of Texas-El Paso.
 Steve anchored two NCAA titles in Track and Field for the UTEP Miners.